8759s/8759s.github.io/content/authors/admin/_index.md

 ## He (Shawn) Shuang

 I am a PhD candidate in Computer Engineering at the University of Toronto.
-My research intrest is on improving security and privacy in the web, system and applications.
+My research interest is on improving security and privacy in the web, system and applications through use of machine learning and large language models.
 Currently seeking full-time opportunities in Summer/Fall 2025.